bhcarpenter/craven/README.md

 - `attributes` - An array of attribute names to read when serializing the object using toJSON.
 Also used in determining if the object has been "changed" or not.

-Additionally, the constructor Model has a method:

-- `subtype(attributesList[, initializer])` - Returns a new subtype of Model.
-It will use `attributesList` as its list of serialiable attributes.
-If `initializer` is given, it will be called during object construction _after the superconstructor_.

 ####Collection

 A constructor that creates a collection for holding groups of a particular Model subtype.
 Collections are subtypes of Array, so any methods that work on normal arrays also work on Collections.